The Science of Tajweed & The Definition Of Tajweed

 Note

-There are some of the positions where the reader is better not to say Bismillah; these
+There are some positions where the reader is better not to say Bismillah; these

-positions are the verses that relate to the infidels (non-belivers) and imprecating (or
+positions are the verses that relate to the infidels (non-believers) and imprecating (or

 cursing) them, or that expose the hypocrites, or that mention the hellfire and its

-account, or that mention the devil, such as:
+account, or that mentions the devil, such as:

 “And they (Jews, Christians and pagans) say: Allah has begotten a son”